freshOS/Then/README.md

 ## Explanations
-This is usually what nested Async calls look like.
+This is usually what nested Async calls look like :
-Hard to write, hard to read, hard to reason about, a pain to maintain
+Hard to write, hard to read, hard to reason about.

-#callbackHell
+*A pain to maintain.*

-then is based on the famous "Promise/Future" pattern, very popular in javascript for example.
+**then** is based on the famous "Promise/Future" pattern, very popular in javascript for example.

-then turns your nested calls into sequential actions, the same way we think about them
+**then** turns your nested calls into sequential actions, the same way we think about them

 ## Example
 ```swift